matteo-pacini/RadioGoGo/README.md

 ## 📋 Upcoming Features

 - Bookmark your favorite stations for easy access.
-- Refine your searches to find the perfect station.
 - Record your favorite broadcasts for later listening.
 - Integrated playback using `mpv`.